 Are part of our Homeless World Cup family, giving us true global reach

-Of attendees felt more aware of the issues facing people who are homeless after the Homeless World Cup in Glasgow
+Of attendees felt more aware of the issues facing people who are homeless after the mexico city 2018 tournament

 Since 2003, and our first tournament in Graz, Austria, the Homeless World Cup has shone a global spotlight on major cities around the world - using the tournament as a powerful platform to raise awareness of the issues surrounding homelessness while celebrating the culture, community and spirit of each host city.